codio-content/Linux-Process_Management/.guides/content/Foreground-processes-940b.md

 Take a closer look at the _top_ command column labelled with a letter 'S' for _Process Status_.

-Whether you open T1 or T2, you'll notice that one of the `top` command processes is _Sleeping_ while the other is _Running_.
+Whether you open terminal 1 or terminal 2, you'll notice that one of the `top` command processes is _Sleeping_ while the other is _Running_.

 The `top` process that is _Running_ is the one of the selected terminal (the foreground process).

-Whenever you switch from T1 to T2 or the other way around, the _Running_ process becomes the one of that current terminal window.
+Whenever you switch from terminal 1 to terminal 2 or the other way around, the _Running_ process becomes the one of that current terminal window.

 |||info
 ### Real world foreground processes

 Computer operating systems such as Unix, Linux (Codio's terminal and an improvement on Unix), Darwin (Mac's version of Linux) or Windows just to name a few; are designed to optimize the performance of software execution by delegating CPU and Memory power to the current running program or _foreground process_.

-Whenever your computer starts to feel slow or _out of the expected performance_, could be because one background process is taking too much of this CPU/MEM power.
+Whenever your computer starts to feel slow or _down on performance_, it could be because a background process is taking too much of this CPU/MEM power.

 #### 2 open web-browser windows